How do solar panels work?

 Most homes do not require an electrical panel upgrade for solar installation.
 However, older homes with 100-amp panels or outdated wiring may need an upgrade to safely accommodate the solar system.
 Firefly Solar assesses your electrical panel during our free site evaluation and will let you know upfront if an upgrade is needed.

 If a panel upgrade is required, it's typically a straightforward process that adds $1,500 to $3,000 to the project cost.
-This upgrade also benefits your home's overall electrical capacity and can increase your home's value.
+This upgrade also benefits your home's overall electrical capacity.
 Firefly's licensed electricians handle panel upgrades as part of the solar installation project.

 Does Firefly Solar handle all permits and paperwork?

 We've completed 8,200+ projects across Canada and have established relationships with municipalities and utilities in every region we serve.
-Our team knows exactly what each jurisdiction requires, which eliminates delays and ensures your project moves smoothly from design to power generation.
+Our team knows exactly what each jurisdiction requires, which helps avoid delays and keeps your project moving smoothly from design to power generation.

 What solar panels does Firefly Solar use?